 - strips alongside the highway on each side of the High Street in which the trees are set,

-- The War Memorial Recreational Ground which incorporates
+- The War Memorial Recreational Ground, 12 acres incorporating:

 - the children's playground and

-- the War Memorial to 38 local men who lost their lives in WW II.
+- the War Memorial (and Avenue Memorial of Remembrance) to 38 local men who lost their lives in WW II and